Sales Pipeline · CRM Strategy · Small Business

 - Prune ruthlessly.
 Dead deals that linger inflate the pipeline and waste attention.
 Mark them lost and move on.

-The engine of pipeline management is a short, regular review — usually weekly.
-Walk the pipeline deal by deal, or at least the significant ones, and ask three questions of each: where is it, what is the next step, and is it stuck?
 The review is not a status interrogation; it is where coaching happens — which stalled deals can be rescued, which need a decision-maker, which should be let go.
 Done consistently, it keeps the pipeline clean and the team honest.
+(For cadence and formats, see how to run a pipeline review.)

 What should you do next?